So, can you knit a hat with straight needles? Most definitely yes! And this knit hat pattern will show you how to knit one.

-I knit the brim longer so that when it's rolled up it'll keep your ears extra warm.
+I knit the brim longer so that when it's rolled up it'll keep your ears nice and warm.

-And if you'd like to keep the brim down you'll have a nice slouchy hat.
+And if you'd like to keep the brim down like in this picture, it turns into a nice slouchy hat pattern.
+Two hats in one.

 The links are given in case you'd like to refresh your memory on how to work those stitches.

 There are many knitting yarns you can choose for this knit hat.
-As long as you choose a worsted weight yarn you'll be fine.
+For this hat pattern you'll need to pick up a worsted weight yarn.

 Self-striping and variegated yarns might be fun and you may even enjoy using a super soft merino wool.